Volunteers providing their skills and time to enable police officers and staff to focus on core duties.

-Latest official figures show that, at 30 September 2019, there were 7,740 such volunteers across the 43 Home Office police forces, offering support to policing in a number of ways.
+Latest official figures show that, as of 31 March 2021, there were 8,014 such volunteers across the 43 Home Office police forces, offering support to policing in a number of ways.

 The role of PSVs should not be confused with the role of special constables.
 While both groups are volunteers, who give up a portion of their free time in support of policing, there are significant differences.
 Special constables are fully warranted officers who possess all the powers of a police constable, in contrast PSVs (except for a handful) do not possess any policing powers and provide support via additionality, supplementing the work of police officers and staff.

 Principle of PSV engagement